yixqiao/JLearn/README.md

 # JLearn
 Java library for machine learning.
-Emphasizes being easy to use and configure.
+Focuses on being easy to use and configure.

 ***STILL IN DEVELOPMENT.***